tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Arcane Barrier

-**Casting Time/Duration**: 10 minutes**/**4 hours
+**Casting Time/Duration:** 10 minutes**/**4 hours

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: You create a magical barrier large enough to block a doorway or the entrance of a hallway.
+**Effect:** You create a magical barrier large enough to block a doorway or the entrance of a hallway.
 The obstruction is invisible to anything that is far away but is readily apparent as a translucent, shimmering, paper-thin wall from closer than that.

-**Skill Check**: When creating the barrier, you also determine circumstances that open the barrier; this is the same as for [Arcane Lock](#arcane-lock).
+**Skill Check:** When creating the barrier, you also determine circumstances that open the barrier; this is the same as for [Arcane Lock](#arcane-lock).
 Your Arcana skill check, with a +5 bonus, determines the DC for Knock or similar rituals to open it, and the DC to burst the barrier with an Athletics skill check is 5 greater than that.

 If you spend 4 hours and four times the component costs to perform this ritual, the duration increases to permanent.
 A ritual caster who uses Knock or a similar ritual to open a permanent Arcane Barrier can choose to bring it down temporarily, in which case it seals again after 5 minutes, or to destroy the barrier.

 #### Aria of Revelation

-**Casting Time/Duration**: 10 minutes**/**Instantaneous
+**Casting Time/Duration:** 10 minutes**/**Instantaneous

-**Market/Component Cost**: 600 gp**/**120 gp, plus a focus worth 400 gp
+**Market/Component Cost:** 600 gp**/**120 gp, plus a focus worth 400 gp

-**Effect**: When you finish performing the ritual, each ally who heard it can make an Arcana, a History, a Mechanics, or a Nature skill check to uncover a clue or recall a bit of useful information.
+**Effect:** When you finish performing the ritual, each ally who heard it can make an Arcana, a History, a Mechanics, or a Nature skill check to uncover a clue or recall a bit of useful information.
 The ally must have points in the skill.

-**Skill Check**: Your allies gain a bonus to the skill checks based on your Arcana skill check result.
+**Skill Check:** Your allies gain a bonus to the skill checks based on your Arcana skill check result.

 #### Banish Illusions

-**Casting Time/Duration**: 1 hours**/**24 hours
+**Casting Time/Duration:** 1 hours**/**24 hours

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: You weave a ward against illusions nearby.
+**Effect:** You weave a ward against illusions nearby.
 Any invisible creature within the area or that enters the area becomes visible.
 In addition, illusion powers take a -2 penalty to attack rolls, and creatures in the warded area gain a +5 bonus to Insight skill checks against illusions.

 #### Chameleon's Cloak

-**Casting Time/Duration**: 10 minutes**/**24 hours
+**Casting Time/Duration:** 10 minutes**/**24 hours

-**Market/Component Cost**: 600 gp**/**120 gp
+**Market/Component Cost:** 600 gp**/**120 gp

-**Effect**: You conceal yourself and up to 8 allies within 5 squares of you, using a combination of camouflage and distraction to ensure that no one notices any of you.
+**Effect:** You conceal yourself and up to 8 allies within 5 squares of you, using a combination of camouflage and distraction to ensure that no one notices any of you.
 A concealed creature that leaves the square it occupies at the completion of the ritual or that attacks a creature loses all benefit from the ritual.

-**Skill Check**: The Perception DC to notice a creature concealed by this ritual is equal to the Arcana or Nature skill check result with a +5 bonus.
+**Skill Check:** The Perception DC to notice a creature concealed by this ritual is equal to the Arcana or Nature skill check result with a +5 bonus.

 #### Chorus of Truth

-**Casting Time/Duration**: 10 minutes**/**30 minutes
+**Casting Time/Duration:** 10 minutes**/**30 minutes

-**Market/Component Cost**: 600 gp**/**120 gp, plus a focus worth 400 gp
+**Market/Component Cost:** 600 gp**/**120 gp, plus a focus worth 400 gp

-**Effect**: Creatures nearby you while you perform the ritual take a penalty to Persuasion checks determined by your skill check result.
+**Effect:** Creatures nearby you while you perform the ritual take a penalty to Persuasion checks determined by your skill check result.
 The penalty lasts for the duration of the ritual.

-**Skill Check**: The penalty to Persuasion checks is equal to your Arcana skill check result.
+**Skill Check:** The penalty to Persuasion checks is equal to your Arcana skill check result.

 | Arcana Skill Check Result | Persuasion Penalty |
 | ------------------------- | ------------------ |